 Levels and Restrictions

 All players on a team must individually qualify for the level at which their team has entered.
-With the exception of the True Novice (D) level, the league does not screen players in advance, as there’s an expectation that captains build their teams in a manner that’s fair and consistent with the following guidelines:
+The league does not screen players in advance, as there’s an expectation that captains build their teams in a manner that’s fair and based in part on the following guidelines:

-True Novice (D) – This level is geared to those are new to the game.
-All players must have experience playing at the novice level in StinkySocks Hockey Open Leagues or No Commitment Hockey to play at this level in our tournaments.
+Level 1/Novice– This level is geared to those who have only played the game as adults and have not mastered all of the fundamentals.
+To qualify, players should have experience playing at the novice level in StinkySocks Hockey Standard Format Games, but not above, to play at this level in our tournaments.

-Lower Intermediate (C-/D+) – This level is a good fit for those who started playing as adults or picked the game up again as an adult.
-Anyone with high school playing experience would not be eligible for this level.
+Level 2/Lower Intermediate – This level is a good fit for those who started playing as adults or picked the game up again as an adult.
+High school playing experience or above is specifically a disqualifier at this level.

-Intermediate (C) – This level is a good fit for those who have high school playing experience but no collegiate or college club experience.
+Level 3/Intermediate – This level is a good fit for those who have high school playing experience or the equivalent.
+Junior or college club experience or above is specifically a disqualifier at this level.

-Upper Intermediate (B-/C+) – This level is a good fit for younger players who have high school playing experience, those with college club experience, and older players who have had collegiate experience.
+Level 5/Advanced – This level is a good fit for younger players who have college club experience, as well as those with junior and D3 collegiate experience.
+Collegiate D1 experience or above is specifically a disqualifier at this level.

-Advanced (B) – This level is a good fit for those who have collegiate experience, or the equivalent.
+Level 6/Expert – This level is for those with collegiate D1 or pro experience.